 The ECU constantly monitors the rotation speed of each wheel.
-When it detect that any number of wheel are rotating slower than the other (this condition will bring the tyre to lock), it moves the valves to decrease the pressure on the braking circuit, effectively reduce the braking force on that wheel.
+When it detects that any wheel is rotating slower than the other (this condition will bring the tyre to lock), it moves the valves to decrease the pressure on the braking circuit, effectively reducing the braking force on that wheel.

 The wheels turn faster and when they turn too fast, the force is reapplied.
-This process is repeated continuously, and this is causes characteristic pulsing feel through the brake pedal.
+This process is repeated continuously, and this causes characteristic pulsating feel through the brake pedal.

 - Electronic Speed Sensor: This sensor will measure the wheel velocity and vehicle acceleration.
 LOCATION: On wheel Hub

 - Toothed Disc: It helps the speed sensor to read the speed of wheel.
 LOCATION: With Brake Disc

-- Electrical Control Unit (ECU).
-ECU is a microprocessor based system contains program.
-LOCATION: Under the Driver’s Seat
+- Electronic Control Unit (ECU).
+ECU is a microprocessor based system which contains program.
+LOCATION: Under the rider’s Seat

 - Electrically Controller Valve: This controller valve will control the pressure in a brake cylinder.
 LOCATION: With ECU